McKenzieNeuro/McKenzieLab/README.md

 - [ ] Implement train model, (see jupyter notebook)
 - [x] Generate docs
   - [x] ship docs
-- [x] Check dependencies
+- [ ] Create a pip .env file for the dependencies, and verify with virtual environment
 - [x] Draw dependency graph
 - [x] Detailed sketch of pipeline
 - [ ] Remove training parameters from Options.toml
+- [ ] Organized & streamline testing pipeline

 - [ ] Little todos, formatting tasks
   - [ ] rename data ops FREQ_NUM etc. instead of what, add "FREQ" to SPACING param too
 - [ ] Change `fileio` the dictionary to `fio_ops` because it's ambiguous and can eaily get confused with the module by the same name.
-Change this everywhere in the codebase including the `Options.toml`.
+Change this everywhere in the codebase including the `Options.toml`. *[I think this is mostly done... check this]*
 - [ ] Think about features df size, so far, a single dataframe with three features on 2 raw channels and 41 freq channels (includes coherence which makes one feature for each pair of electrodes, 6) is 1.7M as a pkl.
 Think about either compressing it or serializing it more intelligently.
 1.7M is okay but if we have a human with ~50 raw channels (so n\*(n-1)/2 is about 12000), we'll have much much more data.
 If we have more features we'll have *even more*, so we can expect that number to be 100 to 10000 times bigger for a full feature set on human data (i.e. data with more electrodes.
 Not good.)
 That will make them on the order of 0.1GB to 10GB.
 We probably need to think of a way to do this more efficiently... perhaps we need a module that serializes and unserializes pandas dataframes as int16 binaries so that we don't have to put all that data into memory.
 - [ ] Make sure precision isn't hard coded anywhere, get it from ops "int16"
 - [ ] Do a consistency check of variable names